 May I participate in Erasmus+ Traineeship more than once?

 It is possible to participate in Erasmus+ Traineeship more than once.
 However, a student may only participate in mobility periods for a total of 12 months per level of education (undergraduate, master or doctoral student), including studies and internships.
 Previous Erasmus mobility (studies and/or internships) are counted into the maximum 12 months per level of education.

 It is not allowed to receive more than one scholarship from the EU or the Swedish Council for Higher Education, for the same mobility period.
 For example, it is not allowed for a student to receive Sida's travel scholarship for the same internship period that he/she receives an Erasmus grant.
 However, you can apply for other scholarships as well as for CSN at the same time as the Erasmus grant.

 Students who are awarded the Erasmus+ scholarship are covered by Kammarkollegiet's Student UT Insurance.
 If you do a traineeship that is not part of your education, for example in the summer or after your last semester, the International Office will sign an individual Student UT insurance for you.
 If you are a citizen of an EU country, be sure to always bring your EU insurance card with you-

 What happens if you shorten your stay or go home early?

 If the student does not complete his / her entire duration, part or all of the Erasmus+ scholarship may be required to be paid back.
 If the actual period is shorter than the period you specified in the learning agreement, you may be liable for the excess amount.

 When will the money arrive?

-If you are you interested in applying for an Erasmus+ traineeship scholarship, watch this video where Tina Sayari explains how the process works.
+If you are you interested in applying for an Erasmus+ Traineeship scholarship, watch this video where student Tina Sayari explains how the process works.

-If you would like some inspiration, there is also a video where student Johanna Jung talks about her experiences from doing a traineeship in England.
+For inspiration watch the video where the student Johanna Jung talks about her experiences from doing a traineeship in England.